Who was Casanova?

 Giacomo Casanova lived from 1725 to 1798.
 He was born and raised in Venice, later moved to Paris, and lived the last 15 years of his life in Dux – Duchcov in today’s northern Czech Republic.
 He is famous for his escape from the prison in Venice, but more so for his erotic adventures.
-His name has become synonymous with ladykiller, and he’s one of the most famous Italians of all time.
+His name has become synonymous with Ladykiller, and he’s one of the most famous Italians of all time.

 An old man, disregarded by the world and the men and women in it.

 The last years of the 18th century.
-In the Castle in Duchcov in modern-day’s northern Czechia, on the border to Germany, an old man sits at a wooden desk.
+In the Castle in Duchcov in modern-day’s northern Czechia, on the border with Germany, an old man sits at a wooden desk.
 The room is of considerable size but dark, and the walls are covered with bookshelves from floor to ceiling… It’s the library.
 The desk is lit by a single candle.

 Wrinkled fingers protrude from under the heavy fabric.
 They’re holding a pen.
 The man is writing.
 To his left, full-written pages pile up, and to his right, a stack of white papers are eagerly awaiting the continuation of the story.
-Despite the crooked shape, and the tired posture, the figure is vital and energic.
+Despite the crooked shape and the tired posture, the figure is vital and energic.
 The pen moves quickly and the words fill up the sheets… A river of stories, tales, and myths.

 The man is Giacomo Casanova, and what he is writing is his memoirs… A 3700 pages giant book in 12 volumes… Histoire de ma vie – The story of my life.
 And this book will make his name live forever.
 He will be remembered as the greatest lover and the most successful seducer of women of all time.

-But let’s leave him there in the library before arthritis gets too painful, and the memory fails him, and go back to Venice, where this extraordinary story begins…
+But let’s leave him there in the library before his arthritis gets too painful, and the memory fails him, and go back to Venice, where this extraordinary story begins…

 Casanova in Venice 1725 – 1734.